 The X1000 project was a very good learning process with how to handle the community and how to build a successful system.
-Taking this knowledge forward A-Eon and Amigakit overcome some of the issue they experience with their first system.
-Again like the Nemo Project a beta team was selected this time of just 50 users to test for bugs and allow development of AmigaOS4 on this system to begain.
+Taking this knowledge forward, A-Eon and Amigakit overcome some of the issues they experienced with their first system.
+Again like the Nemo Project a beta team was selected, this time of just 50 users to test for bugs and allow development of AmigaOS4 on this system to begin.
 In March production of the beta boards began and shipped in 4Q of 2014.

 Three New Amigas?
 X3500 - X5000/20 - X5000/40

 As discussed, the Motherboard Cypus was designed to support three different CPU chips and so three models were originally planned for the next AmigaONE.

 X3500 was to be the cheapest and was to be equipped with a P3041 CPU an e500mc quad-core CPU running up to 1.5 Ghz, during the development it was decided to cancel this model in favour of making an even cheaper AmigaONE solution which became the AmigaONE A1222.